pghvlaans/sbotools/man-md/sbohints.1.md

 Return the current blacklist, optional dependency and automatic reverse dependency rebuild status for one or more scripts.
-There is no output unless the queried script is blacklisted, has optional dependency requests, is on an optional dependency request list, or has automatic reverse dependency rebuilds.
+There is no output unless the queried script is involved with one or more hints.
 The **\--query** flag can be used without root privileges.

 **\--reset**